-Bloomberg Philanthropies, in partnership with the Australian government, is launching Data for Health, a $100 million initiative that will enable 20 low- and middle-income countries to vastly improve public health data collection.
+Bloomberg Philanthropies, in partnership with the Australian government, have launched Data for Health, a $100 million initiative that will enable 20 low- and middle-income countries to vastly improve public health data collection.

 The Data for Health initiative seeks to provide governments, aid organizations, and public health leaders with tools and systems to better collect data – and use it to prioritize health challenges, develop policies, deploy resources, and measure success.